CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

-+ Force Majeure: Fire, Water, Explosion, Storm, Earthquake, Lightning Strike, Strike, Demonstration, etc.
++ Force Majeure: Fire, Water, Explosion, Storm, Earthquake, Lightning, Strike, Demonstration, etc.
 + Organizational deficiencies: missing or inadequate regulations, unsuitable assignment of rights, uncontrolled use of IT systems, handling of sensitive information / data carriers, etc.
 + Human error: error, negligence, curiosity, ignorance, etc.
 + Technical failure: Power failure, failure of the air conditioner, overvoltage, failure of switching elements or circuits, faults in the mechanics or electronics, etc.